sciety/sciety/static/about.md

 We are working with a small number of editorial communities who have provided us with reviews and other content.
 We want to find out if trust in the judgement of these communities is fostered not only by the transparent disclosure of that community’s review output, but also its editorial policies and review process in order to contextualise that output for researchers.

-Crucially, we are hoping to move away from the current model where a community’s brand is accepted as the most important measure of its reliability.
+Crucially, we are hoping to move away from the current model where a community’s name is a proxy for its trustworthiness.

 ## <a name="implemented-scenarios">Scenarios currently implemented</a>